 - taking blood pressure medication

-- using steroids to reduce swelling and inflammation
+- using steroids such as prednisone (Rayos) to reduce swelling and inflammation

 Extensive kidney damage may require additional treatment.

-Dialysis is usually the first choice for treatment, but it will not work indefinitely.
+Dialysis is usually the first choice for treatment, but it won’t work indefinitely.
 Most dialysis patients will eventually need a transplant.
-However, it may take months or years before a transplant becomes available.
+However, it may take months or years before a donor organ becomes available.

 The outlook for people with lupus nephritis varies.
 Most people see only intermittent symptoms.
 Their kidney damage may be noticed only during urine tests.

-However, some people do have more serious nephritis symptoms.
-It is these people who are at increased risk for loss of kidney function.
-Treatments can be used to slow the course of nephritis.
-Unfortunately, they are not always successful.
+If you have more serious nephritis symptoms, you’re at increased risk for a loss of kidney function.
+Treatments can be used to slow the course of nephritis, but they aren’t always successful.
+Talk to your doctor about which treatment is right for you.